What is a Radon Detector?

 But it goes beyond just being easy to use, there were a couple other machines that were pretty straightforward.

 What really sold me on the AirThings brand was how their data was so easy to access.
 Everything was simply set up.
 You could easily find all the information you needed to know and you could make decisions from there.
 There was only one other radon detector that came close for me, and I ended up making my final choice on my favorite unit on two final criteria.

 Looks and price.

 Yeah, I said it.
 I care about looks.
 When I see that two things are basically the same on the inside, I’ll let the outside decide sometimes.
 AirThings’ radon detectors aren’t shiny eye sores.
-They’re simple devices and you have a couple options to choose from.
+They’re simple devices and you have a couple of options to choose from.

 I like options, so that made me like AirThings a little bit more too.